 Inside drawers or boxes, individual sheets need the additional protection offered by enclosures such as folders, polyester envelopes (encapsulation), and window mats.
 Folders are the most commonly used enclosure for archival collections as they are lightweight and do not take up much space.
 Polyester encapsulation may be chosen for fragile or much-used oversized objects, but it is best to keep encapsulated materials inside folders as well, because stacks of encapsulations can be slippery to handle and scratch easily.

 Folders are the least expensive storage enclosure.
 Like storage boxes, folders should be chemically stable and made of lignin-free stock.
 Folders buffered with an alkaline material are recommended for most paper artifacts.
 However, certain objects such as blueprints are alkali sensitive.
 For these, some conservators recommend pH neutral lignin-free folders that have not been buffered.
 Recent research indicates, however, that if the storage environment is maintained at an acceptable relative humidity (30 to 55 percent), unbuffered folders may not be necessary.
 Both types are available from conservation suppliers or can be made in-house from archival folder stock.
-If you buy both kinds of folders, be sure the supplies are clearly labeled and your staff know when to use each type.
+If you buy both kinds of folders, be sure the supplies are clearly labeled and your staff knows when to use each type.

 Each folder should be somewhat larger than the sheets inside.
 To keep smaller folders from getting lost among larger ones, all folders should be cut to near the size of the drawer or box.
 Works of art with delicate surfaces, fragile sheets, or very large or thick objects should have individual folders.
 Other materials of similar size may share a folder.
 Significantly smaller objects should be housed apart so that they are not overlooked in a stack.
 Interleaving with chemically stable paper is recommended, especially if the objects are subject to abrasion.
 Acidic or otherwise chemically unstable materials should definitely be interleaved so that they do not cause contact staining or deterioration.
 The number of objects per folder and folders per drawer or box should be a matter of common sense, determined by the condition and size of the materials.
 This usually indicates between five and ten objects per folder.
 As a general principle, do not overcrowd.
 Each object must be stored so that it can be retrieved without damage.